Ahmad-Waseem/NEXGEN---Mitosis-Detector/README.md

 # NEXGEN - Mitosis Detector with TensorFlow & Keras

 NEXGEN is an AI model built with TensorFlow and Keras to identify mitotic figures (cell division) in microscopic images.
 This project explores the potential for high-accuracy Mitosis detection and its possible application in cancer/micro-anomaly research (further exploration needed).
 The Model includes CNN, RNN and transfer learning to carry out required task.
-It provides 80%+ accuracy and is equally well to different type of training and test data!
+It provides 80%+ accuracy and works equally well to different type of training and test dataset!

 **Note:** This project is intended for educational and research purposes.
-The model was basically build for AI-Competition
+The model was basically developed for an AI-Competition!

 **License:**